MARKET TRENDS

 As you begin to narrow down your choice of a custom home builder, consider the same process you went through when finding your architect.

-• Does your custom home builder have a clear fee structure and a coherent strategy to execute the project, including a specific budget for the project and a timeline with dependencies, a list of sub-contractors that she will hire for the project, and a plan to address change orders and lien releases?
+Does your custom home builder have a clear fee structure and a coherent strategy to execute the project, including a specific budget for the project and a timeline with dependencies, a list of sub-contractors that she will hire for the project, and a plan to address change orders and lien releases when the time comes?

-• What kind of warranty does the custom home builder offer?
-How will they address issues that may arise once the project is completed?
+What kind of warranty and insurance does the custom home builder offer?
+How will they address issues that may arise during construction and once the project is completed?

 For those deciding on which option to choose, consult with your architect and your lender.